Creating Grids with QGIS

 To select: Click the 'Item Properties' tab

-To open: View- Panels- Check the 'Item Properties'
+To open: View- Panels- Check the 'Item Properties' box ('Item Properties' interface appears)

-Select GRIDS toggle
+Select 'Extents' toggle

-Click the PLUS SIGN button to add a grid
+Click the PLUS SIGN button

 Grid name will appear in the box (by default it is called 'Grid 1')